mathedu4all/mmarked-vscode-extension/README.md

 ## 📞 Support

-For any questions or issues, please [open an issue](https://github.com/mathedu4all/mmarked-vscode-extension/issues) on our GitHub repository.
+For any questions or issues regarding the MMarked extension, please [open an issue](https://github.com/mathedu4all/mmarked-vscode-extension/issues) on our GitHub repository.

+For inquiries specifically related to the @mathcrowd/mmarked library itself, please [open an issue](https://github.com/mathedu4all/mmarked/issues) on its dedicated GitHub repository.